ICAST 2004: Bass Industry Trends & New

 Spike-It Outdoors, Inc.

-is back and better than ever.
-Spike-It has teamed up with Dr.
+better than ever.
+Spike-It has teamed up with Dr. Loren Hill to

-scientifically aid anglers in deciding which lure color to use.
+anglers in deciding which lure color to use.
+The Color-C-Lector

-new unit is smaller, easier to use and more reliable than the
+smaller, easier to use and more reliable than the older version.

-older version.
-"We took the Color-C-Lector to another
+"We took the Color-C-Lector to another level," says

-level," says Mike Spires.
-It's digital now, not analog, and
+Mike Spires.
+It's digital now, not analog, and every unit is

 Spike-Its soft plastic offerings may be the most colorful in